techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 ##  Results

+###  Step 1: Create a webb app in Azure:

-First, I created a webb app in Azure:
+Screenshot of where I created a webb app in Azure: